JohnPenney/GildedRose-XPMan/README.md

-This is a copy of Ian Bruntlett's Gilded Rose Kata https://github.com/ihaworth/GildedRose-XPMan that was run at XP Manchester http://xpmanchester.wordpress.com/2013/04/30/session-prereqs-for-crushing-legacy-code-session-on-9th-may/
+This is a copy of the Gilded Rose Kata https://github.com/ihaworth/GildedRose-XPMan that was run at XP Manchester http://xpmanchester.wordpress.com/2013/04/30/session-prereqs-for-crushing-legacy-code-session-on-9th-may/ by Ian Haworth, Dan Smith and John Nolan.

 In this version I've completed the exercise for the C# code.